Skip to content

 The University of Utah may award Scholarship, Grant, Fellowship and Tuition Waiver to degree-seeking undergraduate, graduate and post-graduate students, using funds provided by alumni and other private donors, federal and state government, and the University, based on need, merit, or a combination of both need and merit.
 For similar purposes, the University may also provide some categories of student financial assistance in the form of Tuition Waiver or Fellowship.

 Student enrollment initiatives are key components to the success of the University’s mission and strategic goals.
-The University strives to use awards of Scholarship, Grant, Fellowship and Tuition Waiver to attract and retain students with exceptional academic ability, and students who will contribute to the diversity of the student populations, and to enable qualified students who need financial assistance to be able to attend and graduate.
+The University strives to use awards of Scholarship, Grant, Fellowship and Tuition Waiver to attract and retain students with exceptional academic ability and students from varying backgrounds, and to enable qualified students who need financial assistance to be able to attend and graduate.
 Enrollment targets and related scholarship aid funding are reviewed annually in accordance with university-wide goals.

 2. Organizational Responsibility of University Units Participating in Financial Aid